RedPointGlobal/redpoint-rpi/azure/aks/README.md

 ```
 With RPI installed and the license activated, you're now ready to install your first cluster and add tenants.

+### Post Deployment - Greenfield
-### Configuring Cluster and Tenants
+- **Configuring Cluster and Tenants**

-If you have completed a [Greenfield Installation](#greenfield-installation) of RPI, there are two additional steps needed to prepare it for user access.
+If you performed a Greenfield deployment of RPI, there are two additional steps needed to prepare it for user access.
 These steps involve using the deployment service API to set up the operational databases required for the RPI cluster and for each new RPI tenant (client).
 Please refer to the examples below:

   - **Install Cluster:**